 An open-source package of scalable building blocks for data movement tailored to the needs of large-scale parallel analysis workloads

-Installation on Linux, Mac, IBM Blue Gene and Cray X* supercomputers (sorry, Windows):
+Installation (Linux, Mac, IBM and Cray supercomputers):

-Download from our subversion repository with the following command:
+Download DIY with the following command:

 The figure above shows the overall structure of DIY and its use in higher-level libraries and applications.
 The I/O module provides efficient parallel algorithms for reading datasets from storage as well as writing analysis results to storage.
 The decomposition module supports block-structured and unstructured domain decomposition in 2D, 3D, and 4D, with flexible numbers of data blocks assigned to MPI processes.
 The communication module supports three configurable communication algorithms: nearest neighbor exchange, merge-based reduction, and swap-based reduction.
 The utilities module includes tools for creating DIY data types, lossless parallel compression, and parallel sorting.

 DIY was tested in numerous analysis applications including parallel particle tracing, parallel

 information theory, and parallel topological analysis; across several science domains including

 fluid dynamics, astrophysics, and combustion.
 Results such as those above highlight a 2X performance